conoro/hugo.conoroneill.com/content/post/lockdown_vegan_brown_bread_2020.md

 +++
 Categories = []
-Description = "This is as good as any store-bought brown soda bread.
+Description = "This is better than any store-bought brown soda bread.
 Not as good as my mother's tho."
 Tags = []
 draft = false
 date = "2020-06-19T06:17:32+00:00"